 Age-length keys have long been used in conjunction with length frequency tables to estimate the age distribution of fish populations over large scales [37].
 By default, sim_survey spreads length-stratified age sampling across the division and run_strat constructs and applies age-length keys at the division scale.
 This default was chosen because it is standard protocol for the actual survey the case study is based on.
 There is, however, a potential cost to the spatial scale of the key.
 Namely, it is unlikely that one age-length key is representative for the whole region as the probability of being a specific age given length varies in space [38].
 Because different age groups sometimes occur in different places, the translation of lengths to ages may be biased by the samples used to generate the age-length key.
 In short, multi-stage sampling of a clustered population violates the assumption that the age-length key is generated from a simple random sample [21].
 Bias introduced by this assumption can be resolved by explicitly accounting for the hierarchical sampling by using designed-based estimators [21].
 For the case study, a proper design-based estimator will need to account for cluster sampling in a stratified random survey.
-Following recommendations in Aanes and Vølstad [21], we used SimSurvey to 1) conduct a surveys with concurrent length and age sampling at every set, 2) construct and apply age-length keys on a set-by-set basis, and 3) weight the resultant age frequencies at each set using stratified random estimators.
+Following recommendations in Aanes and Vølstad [21], we used SimSurvey to 1) conduct a survey with concurrent length and age sampling at every set, 2) construct and apply age-length keys on a set-by-set basis, and 3) weight the resultant age frequencies at each set using stratified random estimators.
 This test was accomplished using this code:

 alt_surveys <- expand_surveys(set_den = 2 / 1000, lengths_cap = c(5, 10, 20, 50, 100, 500, 1000), ages_cap = c(1, 2, 3, 5, 10)) alt_tests <- test_surveys(pop, surveys = alt_surveys, n_sims = 5, n_loops = 200, cores = 3, age_length_group = 3, age_space_group = "set", alk_scale = "set")

-This is a minor modification of the code used in the test_surveys section whereby the same simulated population was used (pop object) but set density scenarios were reduced to one option, for simplicity, and age sampling protocol and stratified analysis options were changed.
+This is a minor modification of the code used in the test_surveys section whereby the same simulated population was used (pop object) but set density scenarios were reduced to one option for simplicity, and age sampling protocol and stratified analysis options were changed.
 That is, 1) age_length_group and age_space_group were changed to simulate a survey that conducts concurrent length and age sampling at every set (e.g. collect age samples from a maximum of 1 fish per 3 cm length group per set), 2) alk_scale was changed to "set" to construct and apply age-length keys on a set-by-set basis, and 3) the resultant age frequencies at each set are weighted accordingly using the design-based estimators built into run_strat.
 Again, results are visualized using plot_age_strat_fan and plot_error_surface:

 plot_age_strat_fan(alt_tests, years = 1:20, ages = 1:10) plot_error_surface(alt_tests, plot_by = "rule")